pinkpixel-dev/marzipan/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+Specify which versions of the Marzipan project are currently supported with security updates.
+For example:

+- Version 2.x.x: Fully supported with security updates
+- Version 1.x.x: Critical security fixes only
+- Versions < 1.0: No longer supported

 | Version | Supported          |
 | ------- | ------------------ |